Setup a Data Science Environment on your Computer

 One of the cool things about Git is you often find it integrated with other technologies.
 Earlier I mentioned that the RStudio integrated development environment (IDE) is generally considered the best way to work with the R Programming language.
 RStudio offers version control support and most many Python Integrated Development Environments (IDE) (learn more here) offer version control support.

-If you want to learn how to use Git for Data Science, DataCamp has a free course Introduction to Git for Data Science which I highly recommend.
+If you want to learn how to use Git for Data Science, DataCamp has a course Introduction to Git for Data Science which I highly recommend.

 How to Install Git